ethering/basespace-help/_docs/articles/descriptive/icredits-and-billing.md

 -----
 For Professional or Enterprise subscription accounts with a valid Purchase Order, Illumina invoices the sum of storage, compute, and third-party application iCredit charges each month.
 The sum is rounded up to the nearest whole iCredit when the invoice is calculated.

-The BaseSpace Sequence Hub dashboard displays your iCredit usage for the current billing period.
-Click **Details** to view the Purchase History for your Professional or Enterprise account.

 {% callout note, NOTE %}If an app terminates due to a BaseSpace Sequence Hub error, fees associated with the terminated run are not charged; if the app is terminated by a user, fees associated with the terminated run are applied.{% endcallout %}